jamerfort/iris-tz/docs/Timezones_and_Offsets.md

 On the map, the UTC offset for `Los Angeles` is `-8` in __Standard Time__.
 Standard Time is typically followed during the winter months, whereas __Daylight Savings Time__ is typically followed during the summer months.

-[Daylight Savings Time (DST)](https://en.wikipedia.org/wiki/Daylight_saving_time) advances the clocks in a give time zone forward (typically by one hour).
+[Daylight Savings Time (DST)](https://en.wikipedia.org/wiki/Daylight_saving_time) advances the clocks in a give time zone forward (typically by one hour during the summer months).
 There are several reasons that political regions might choose to follow DST (such as energy savings, better use of daylight, etc.).
 The difficulty and complexity of Daylight Savings Time is that DST is not consistently followed around the world.
 Depending on your location, your region may or may not follow DST.

 ## Time Zone Database

 Since the combination of political boundaries and Daylight Savings Time greatly increases the complexity of determining a specific time, a time zone database is needed to correctly map local times to specific times relative to UTC.
 [The Internet Assigned Numbers Authority (IANA) Time Zone Database](https://www.iana.org/time-zones) is the common source of time zone information used by operating systems and programming languages.

-The database includes the names and alias of all time zones, information about the offset, information about the use of Daylight Savings Time, time zone abbreviations, and which date ranges the various rules apply.
+The database includes the names and aliases of all time zones, information about the offset, information about the use of Daylight Savings Time, time zone abbreviations, and which date ranges the various rules apply.

 Copies of and information about the time zone database can be found on [IANA's website](https://www.iana.org/time-zones).